No-Sew Bean Bags for Outdoor Games with Kids

 STEP THREE

 Open the easy pour spout on the Poly-Pellets® and fill a one-cup measuring cup.
 Stretch the sock opening over the measuring cup and then pour the Poly-Pellets® into the sock.
+Stretch the cuff of the sock around the measuring cup to prevent spills.

 STEP FOUR

 Tap the filled sock on the work surface to get the Poly-Pellets® to settle and form a ball shape.
 Tie a knot at the top of the sock and then work it down into a tight knot.
+I love how these pairs of socks were color-coordinated but did not match exactly.

 Knot the top of the sock once filled with Poly-Pellets Creatively Beth #creativelybeth #kidsgames #beanbags #polypellets #fairfieldworld